llama/roadli/README.md

 NOTE: The google maps API key is setup to only allow requests with referer road.li.
 To get things to work locally, add this line to your /etc/hosts file:
 `127.0.0.1 road.li`
+And then use road.li:3000.
 Or put in your own google api token.